alvinvoo/ckad-notes/notes.md

 - each installation of a chart is called a release
 - each release has a release name
 - can install the same chart (same application) mulitple times with different release name

+# Questions
+- How do kodekloud directly exposes the controlpane node such that we could checkout `/etc/kubernetes/manifest/...`
+- what is kubeadm, how does it work?

+# Answers
+- minikube is just a docker image
+- `minikube start` will start the docker container
+  - use `docker ps` to check the container running
+  - can use `docker exec -it <container id> bash` to get inside this container
+- Then checkout `/etc/kubernetes/manifest/..` to see the manifest files for the kube system processes like apiserver, etcd..
+  - can see that the certs and configs are mounted against host paths `/var/lib/..`